esakrissa/modern-isoner/README.md

 - **Permissions**: Granular permissions for specific actions
 - **Row Level Security**: Database-level security policies in Supabase

-For detailed information about the RBAC implementation, see [README-RBAC.md](README-RBAC.md).

 ## Development Setup

 ### Prerequisites